Humboldt-WI/delta/README.md

 ## Repository organization
-The repository provides Jupyter notebooks that revisit concepts covered in the lecture and demonstrate their application using Python.
-The corresponding notebooks are available in the folder **demos**.
-The folder **exercises** provides another set of Jupyter notebooks, which task students to practice their Python and Deep Learning skills on programming exercises.
-The exercises relate to lecture chapters and the demo notebooks.
-The idea of the exercises is that students try to **solve the programming tasks themselves; possibly together with peers in their study group**.
+The repository provides Jupyter notebooks that revisit concepts covered in the lecture in the folder **lecture_codes**.
+Additionally, the folder **exercises** provides another set of Jupyter notebooks, which task students to practice their Python and Deep Learning skills on programming exercises.
+The notebooks starts with a short demo, which serves revision purposes.
+The remaining part of the exercise notebooks are related to **programming tasks, which the students should try to solve themselves; possibly together with peers in their study group**.

-More detailed information on the coures format, organization, and logistics is available on the [DELTA Moodle page](https://moodle.hu-berlin.de/course/view.php?id=126682).
+More detailed information on the coures format, organization, and logistics is available on the [DELTA Moodle page](https://moodle.hu-berlin.de/course/view.php?id=134441).
 That page also provides slides for lecture sessions and video recordings.